EricLagergren/syslog/README.md

 w.Info("this is info")
 w.Debug("this is debug")
-w.Write([]byte("these are some bytes"))
+w.Write([]byte("these are some bytes")) W.WriteString("these are more byte")
 ```

 # Generating TLS Certificates

-We've provided a script that you can use to generate a self-signed keypair:
+Provided is a script that you can use to generate a self-signed keypair:

 ```
 pip install cryptography